1P-LSD

 1P-LSD, also known as 1-propionyl-LSD, is a psychedelic drug of the lysergamide family related to LSD.
-It is an ester derivative of LSD and a homologue of ALD-52 (1A-LSD).
+It is an amide derivative of LSD and a homologue of ALD-52 (1A-LSD).
 The drug originated in 2015 when it appeared as a designer drug sold online.
 It was first synthesized as a legal LSD alternative by Lizard Labs, a Netherlands based research chemical laboratory.
 It modifies the LSD molecule by adding a propionyl group to the nitrogen atom of LSD's indole group and is a prodrug of LSD.